Brian-W-Enghouse/LogRotationHandler/README.md

 2 	-	Moves active log files from configured source folders into a timestamped staging directory

+        Folders Included are based on the Temp directory location:
+		"syslogd",
+        "ReportedProblems",
+        "DesignerLogs",
+        "CrashDumps",
+        "IIS"

 3 	-	Restarts syslog

 4 	-	Uploads the staged files to Azure Blob Storage using Managed Identity.